toucanfoosh/is-jailbreak/README.md

 console.log(`Is Jailbreak: ${result}`);
 ```

-- The threshold is a number between 0 and 1, where 0 is the not a jailbreak prompt and 1 is a jailbreak prompt.
+- The threshold is a number between 0 and 1, where 0 is the not a jailbreak string and 1 is a jailbreak string.
 - The default threshold is 0.5.
-- As of version 1.0.0, the model averages around 0.25 for non-jailbreak strings and 0.75 for jailbreak strings.
+- As of version 1.0.0, the model averages around <= 0.25 likelihood for non-jailbreak strings and >= 0.75 likelihood for jailbreak strings.

 ---

 ## Dataset

-Dataset used to train the model from the following: https://github.com/verazuo/jailbreak_llms
+Majority of the dataset used to train the model is from the following: https://github.com/verazuo/jailbreak_llms

 ---